 Recommendation 3.1: An issuer's Audit Committee should operate under a written charter.
-Membership on the Audit Committee should be majority Independent and comprise solely of non-executive Directors of the issuer.
-The chair of the Audit Committee should be an Independent Director and not the Chair of the Board.
+An Audit Committee should only comprise of non-executive Directors of the issuer.
+One member of the committee should be both independent and have an adequate accounting or financial background.
+The chair of the Audit Committee should be an Independent Director and not the Chair of the Board